-In a study by the Robert Koch Institute carried out between 2012 and 2014, the research group investigated, among other things, differences in opioid substitution treatments among inmates in Germany.
-The eleven participating Laender (Bavaria, Berlin, Bremen, Hamburg, Mecklenburg-Western Pomerania, Lower Saxony, Saarland, Saxony, Saxony-Anhalt, Schleswig-Holstein and Thuringia) made their data available.
+In a study by the Robert Koch Institute carried out between 2012 and 2014, the research group investigated, among other things, differences in opioid substitution treatments among inmates in Germany (Robert Koch-Institut (RKI), 2018).
+Eleven participating Laender (Bavaria, Berlin, Bremen, Hamburg, Mecklenburg-Western Pomerania, Lower Saxony, Saarland, Saxony, Saxony-Anhalt, Schleswig-Holstein and Thuringia) provided data.
 During the study period (January 2012 to March 2013), all 97 participating prisons and prison hospitals, which at that point in time housed 34,191 inmates, were supplied with medication for OST by three pharmacies.
-Of the prisons included in the study, 58 % were supplied with medication for OST.
-The overall OST treatment prevalence recorded in this study was 2.18 %.
-It is also indicated, however, that injecting drug use, mostly opioid use, is present in 22-30 % of inmates.
-This would mean that only around 10 % of these inmates receive substitution treatment.
-According to the initial analyses of the "National Survey on Substance Related Addiction Problems in Prison", however, it would seem that 70 % of opiate-dependent inmates could be in substitution treatment (Abraham, 2018).
+Of the prisons included in the study, 58% were supplied with medication for OST.
+The overall OST treatment prevalence recorded in this study was 2.18%.
+The study also stated, however, that injecting drug use, of which most is opioid use, is present in 22-30% of inmates.
+This would mean that only around 10% of those inmates were receiving substitution treatment.
+In contrast, the national survey on substance-related addiction problems in prison came to different findings.
+In that survey, outlined in 1.2.1 above, data was also collected regarding substitution treatment in prison.
+Among other things, the number of prisoners undergoing substitution treatment on the reference date was recorded.
+In addition, a substitution rate was calculated in order to be able to make more specific statements on the proportion of prisoners undergoing substitution therapy.
+The number of prisoners who were found to have a dependence on addictive substances in the opioid substance class or who had a dependence involving multiple substance use was used as a reference value.
+Since the multiple substance use category also included people who possibly do not use any substance corresponding to the substitution guidelines, this approach leads in certain circumstances to an underestimation of the actual substitution rate (Länderübergreifende Arbeitsgruppe "Stoffgebundene Suchtproblematik", 2019).